How to Get Your Wyoming Insurance License in 2026

 A Wyoming insurance license is a state-issued credential required by the Wyoming Department of Insurance (WDOI) to legally sell insurance products in Wyoming.
 Unlike most states, Wyoming does not require pre-licensing education hours — you can go straight to the Pearson VUE exam.
 However, all applicants must pass a fingerprint-based background check and submit a $100 application fee through NIPR or Sircon after passing the exam.

 Wyoming uses the designation “Life, Accident and Health or Sickness” for the combined life and health line.
 The most common license types are the Life, Accident and Health or Sickness Producer license and the Property & Casualty Producer license.
-Wyoming's energy sector, agricultural economy, and growing tourism industry (led by Jackson Hole and Yellowstone) drive strong demand for both commercial and personal lines coverage.
+Wyoming's energy sector, agricultural economy, and tourism areas can create different coverage needs for commercial and personal lines.

 Life, Accident & Health